What is Medicare Supplement or "MEDIGAP" Insurance?

 What are the most popular Medicare Supplements?

-The most common Medicare Supplement plans are plans F, G, and N. Plan F is the most comprehensive policy, requiring the payment of a monthly premium before receiving comprehensive benefits.
-Unfortunately, Plan F will no longer be available to new Medicare beneficiaries after 2020.
+The most popular Medicare Supplement plans among current beneficiaries are the plans F, G, and N. Prior to 2020 Plan F was the most comprehensive policy available, requiring only the payment of a monthly premium before receiving comprehensive benefits.
+Unfortunately Plan F is no longer be available to new Medicare beneficiaries who have started their coverage after 2020.
 Those that already have the plan may remain.

-Plan G is identical to plan F, but has a lower premium and requires first meeting the Part B deductible ($185 for 2019).
-Although plan G requires the responsibility of the $185 deductible once each year, the annual savings in comparison to the plan F far surpass the deductible cost.
+With plan F no longer available, Plan G is now the most comprehensive option.
+The Plan G requires meeting the Part B deductible ($203 for 2021), and then any covered service that Medicare does not pay in full is paid by the plan G. Simply put, once the part B deductible is met the plan becomes fully comprehensive.
+Although plan G does require the responsibility of the $203 deductible once each year, the annual savings in comparison to the plan F far surpass the deductible cost.
 For clients that are looking for the most comprehensive, but most cost beneficial plan, Plan G is the answer.

 Plan N is similar to plan G, but requires up to a $20 copay at the physician and up to a 50$ copay at the ER, and does not cover part B excess charges.
-For those that do not use provider services often, this can be of a great savings.
-Some plan N premiums fall up to 25$ a month less than the plan G, which is only truly saved if you are not using the doctor every month.
+For those that do not use provider services often, this can be of a great savings - some plan N premiums fall up to 30$ a month less than the plan G. If you are not using the doctor every month, this can create a savings.
 For those frequent fliers, or those using specialists that may charge excess, this may not be the right choice.

-Plan C is the only supplement offered to those on Medicare under 65 due to disability.
-It does offer comprehensive benefits minus part B excess, but the premium is slightly higher than other comparable plans.
-Those over 65 can still purchase the plan C, but it may not be cost beneficial.
+Plan D is the only supplement offered to those on Medicare under 65 due to disability.
+It does offer comprehensive benefits, minus coverage of the part B excess and Part B deductible.
+The premium is comparable to the plan G, but can increase at different rates.
+For those beneficiaries who started Medicare prior to 2020, the plan C disability supplement is also available.
+For a comparatively higher premium, the plan C covers each gap within original Medicare except the Part B Excess.
+Those over 65 can still purchase these plans, but it may not be cost beneficial.